-This includes NeoStrata’s Skin Active Cellular Restoration Cream which works to repair the skin’s essential cells and reduce the oxidative damage.
+This includes the GlyMed Plus Chocolate Masque, which delivers superior restorative benefits to boost circulation.
 This results in skin that’s firmer, more lifted, and brighter.
-In addition to acai, the formula includes a whole host of other skin-boosting ingredients such as extracts of pomegranate and blueberry.
+In addition to acai, the formula includes a whole host of other skin-boosting ingredients such as antioxidants and cocoa extract.

 Facial Massages in South Korea

 In South Korea, it’s just as important how you apply skincare products as to what you choose to put on your face.

 This includes the art of massaging skincare products into the skin for optimal effect.
 Working in moisturizer and facial oils into the face in circular motions allows the pores to open and soak up all the goodness of the ingredients.
 When it comes to technique, the best method is to focus on one area of the face at a time, applying pressure to ensure that the product sinks into the skin well.

 With a natural facelift, once you’re ready to apply makeup you’ll have an even better finish.

 Argan Oil in Morocco